elkindi/dagger/README.md

     * Pipeline and data comparison
  - Dagger Query Language (DQL) to allow users to interact with and query the data saved during the execution

+## Issues

+For any issues or questions related to the code, open a new git issue or send a mail to maxime.schoemans@ulb.ac.be

 ## License

-dagger is licensed under the terms of the MIT License (see the file [LICENSE](https://github.com/mschoema/dagger/blob/master/LICENSE)).
+Dagger is licensed under the terms of the MIT License (see the file [LICENSE](https://github.com/mschoema/dagger/blob/master/LICENSE)).